FACULTY and STAFF BIOGRAPHIES 2014-2015

-Clara Hilts has already hit her stride as a relative newcomer to the position of music specialist, she quickly became immersed in the life of the school through the festivals committee, building a musical relationship with class teachers and teaching children grades 1 through 8.
-Clara is a composer by trade, finishing her degree at Wilfrid Laurier under the instruction of Glenn Buhr and studying choral techniques and conducting with Lee Willingham.
+Clara Hilts was introduced to Waldorf Academy shortly after moving to Toronto in 2012.
+Taking on the role of music specialist, she quickly became immersed in the life of the school through the festivals committee, building a musical relationship with class teachers and teaching children grades 1 through 8.
+Clara is a composer by trade, finishing her Hons.
+BMus degree at Wilfrid Laurier under the instruction of Glenn Buhr and studying choral techniques and conducting with Lee Willingham.
 While at school, she held the position of vocal director for Laurier Musical Theatre and sang and competed with the school’s chamber choir Laurier Singers.
-Before joining Waldorf Academy, Clara was the choir director for the community choir “For the Love of Singing”, an instructor at the Peterborough Academy of Performing Arts, a music camp director at Conrad Grebel College in Waterloo and commissioned composer and performer.
+Before joining Waldorf Academy, Clara was the choir director for the Peterborough community choir “For the Love of Singing”, a musical theatre instructor at the Peterborough Academy of Performing Arts, a music camp director at Conrad Grebel College in Waterloo and commissioned composer and performer.
 Presently, when time allows, she can also be found performing in downtown Toronto.
 Clara is happy to work with such imaginative and warm colleagues and loves teaching children in such a nourishing and supportive environment.

 Yasmeen Mamdani: Therapeutic/Remedial Teacher

 Yasmeen has a B.A. from the University of British Columbia and a B.Ed. from Queen’s University.
 She is a graduate of the Waldorf teacher training education program at the Rudolf Steiner Centre, Toronto.
 Yasmeen began her Waldorf teaching career at the Toronto Waldorf School in 2000.
 In 2010 she completed the HEART training and since then she has developed a private remedial practice in Richmond Hill.
 Yasmeen joined the therapeutic remedial team on a part time basis to work primarily with middle school children, and is also our student assessment manager.

 Ryan McCombe: Athletic Director, GV Coordinator